-In a conversation related to my recent blogpost, How can we improve security culture, if security awareness training programs are not yielding results?
-(1), one of our customers asked me to clarify the difference between security awareness and security culture, remarking that they are often wrongly used interchangeably.
+In a conversation related to my recent blogpost, How can we improve security culture, if security awareness training programs are not yielding results? , one of our customers asked me to clarify the difference between security awareness and security culture, remarking that the terms are often wrongly used interchangeably.
 Here’s my take on it.

 Security awareness is the state of knowledge about risk, i.e. the knowledge that members of an organization possess regarding the protection of the physical, and especially informational, assets of that organization.

-Security culture is a wider concept than security awareness; encompassing not only knowledge of security risks (“cognition”) but, a total of 7 key dimensions: attitudes, behaviors, communication, compliance, norms, responsibilities, in addition to cognition.
-The Security Culture Framework paraphrases this as: “…the ideas, customs and social habits of a group [organization or team] that influence their security.”
+Security culture is a wider concept than security awareness; encompassing not only knowledge of security risks but, a total of 7 key dimensions: attitudes, behaviors, cognition, communication, compliance, norms, and responsibilities.
+At CLTRe, we consider awareness and knowledge as a part of cognition.

-In 2012, Geordie Stewart wrote in his blog that “our definitions of security awareness seem to be limiting our ability to influence people,” (2) and, I agree, we need a better understanding of what we are talking about.
+In 2012, Geordie Stewart wrote in his blog that “our definitions of security awareness seem to be limiting our ability to influence people.”
+We need a better understanding of what we are talking about.

-Discussing an ISF definition of security awareness that later refers to security culture, Geordie writes, “[this] is great because it implies group norms which can encourage secure behaviour.
-[But] its first suggestion on how to create security culture is ‘compulsory attendance at security awareness training’.
+He discusses an ISF definition of security awareness that later refers to security culture, Geordie writes, “[this] is great because it implies group norms which can encourage secure behaviour.
+[Yet] its first suggestion on how to create security culture is ‘compulsory attendance at security awareness training’.
 Seriously, the human race is doomed.”
-(2)

-A vast majority of security awareness training programs are utterly worthless (3) as they fail to address what drives behavior change.
-In fact, we can learn from organizational experts and scientists, who claim that a one-size-fits-all approach is ineffective (4-8).
+A vast majority of security awareness training programs are utterly worthless because they fail to address what drives behavior change.
+A one-size-fits-all approach is ineffective.
+[4-8]

 - Attitudes: How employees feel about security.